daliaalymohamed/farmersmarket/README.md

-# Next.js E-commerce Example
+# Farmers Market

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It is an e-commerce application built using modern web technologies.
+Farmers Market is a [Next.js](https://nextjs.org) e-commerce application built using modern web technologies.
+It provides a platform for users to browse and purchase products, with an admin dashboard for managing the application.

 ## Technologies Used